 About the Granite Tree monument

-On the rear of the trunk is the seal of the Commonwealth of Pennsylvania found on all monuments funded by the state.
+The brass tablet seal of the Commonwealth of Pennsylvania is on the rear of the trunk.
+The seal is on all monuments funded by the state.

 Nearby, the 90th Pennsylvania’s right flank marker follows the granite tree theme in the form of the stump of a granite sapling.